saveover/Sheltered2/.github/SUPPORT.md

 # Support

-Editing save files requires precision, as the file may represent a thriving shelter, a failed shelter, or, after extensive modification, a shelter the game no longer recognizes.
-Although SaveOver generates backups, users are strongly advised to maintain an additional personal backup.

 By participating in this project or interacting with this repository, organization, or community, you agree to follow the [Code of Conduct](CODE_OF_CONDUCT.md) and abide by its terms.